euler-xyz/euler-price-oracle/README.md

 # Euler Price Oracles

 Euler Price Oracles is a library of minimal and immutable oracle adapters.
-It implements [IPriceOracle](https://github.com/euler-xyz/IPriceOracle), an opinionated quote-based interface for on-chain pricing.
+Contracts in this library follow [IPriceOracle](https://github.com/euler-xyz/IPriceOracle), an opinionated quote-based interface for on-chain pricing.
 To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), refer the section in the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)

 ## `IPriceOracle`

-Euler Price Oracles implement the [IPriceOracle](https://github.com/euler-xyz/IPriceOracle) interface.
+All contracts in this library implement the [IPriceOracle](https://github.com/euler-xyz/IPriceOracle) interface.
 ```solidity
 /// @return outAmount The amount of `quote` that is equivalent to `inAmount` of `base`.
 function getQuote(